 Who are you the perfect fit for?
 A customer who loves new ideas and wants to be on the cutting edge or one who wants what is tried and true?
 A customer who values performance or one that values loyalty?

 Knowing and expressing what makes one customer a better fit for your business than others, is a key component of making sure you are building relationships that lead to getting the customers you really want.

 Finally, remember that relationships are with people, not companies (or titles).
 When we go through a discovery exercise with new clients, the last (and most important) step is to get down to specific individuals.

 You will build and nurture relationships with Jack and Tina and Jamie, not “purchasing managers” or “buyers.”

 Some companies have a list of individuals that they have already identified as critical business relationships, but many don’t.
-If yours is one without such a detailed target list, it is worth the investment of time up front to make sure your efforts to build relationships will pay off.If you'd like help forging new business relationships, or just want to share some love, please Contact Us.
+If yours is one without such a detailed target list, it is worth the investment of time up front to make sure your efforts to build relationships will pay off.If you'd like help forging stronger relationships - with your prospects, clients, or team members - please Get in Touch.